 These are the roads that will be affected and this upheaval will last for five years or more and the resulting damage could last for many more.

 As well as the above roads, new tracks will be built to make access for the pylon sites.
 Some of the roads and existing access tracks may have to be strengthened, widened, and new passing places built which will be necessary to accommodate the construction traffic.

 To see the access routes have a look at the Glenlee to Tongland Planning Application, Chapter 13, Traffic & Transport, click here which shows all the access routes and the sites of the pylons.
 It is a large document and may take a while to download.

 We support the Scottish Government’s view that SPEN’s Environmental Impact Assessment (EIA) for the KTR Project should consider alternative measures such as under grounding to “avoid, prevent or reduce and if possible offset the likely significant adverse landscape and visual effects where these have been identified through consultation feedback from affected communities”

 Under grounding consultants have since been appointed by SPEN to look at the feasibility of undergrounding 5 sensitive areas of the proposed route and to look at a completely new route for under grounding the entire project.
-The report is not expected to be submitted to SPEN until the end of 2018 but in the meantime we have to make it crystal clear to SPEN and the Scottish Government that we want the entire project underground.
-Unfortunately, any recommendations from the consultants will be costed by SPEN!

 If any reader wants to contribute to our campaign by joining this action group (no fee), helping with the web site design, photographs, contributing to the sites content or any other idea to support our cause, please contact Paul Swift, tel: 01644 450352 or e-mail: firstname.lastname@example.org